 Impact Shields – Impact Shields have been around for a long time now, and yet they have remained popular as they are so effective.
 They are essentially an upgraded and more advanced version of a simple bait clip which offer both protection to a bait as well as the aerodynamic advantages.
 Impact Shields are slid onto the main rig body when making a rig and sit just behind the weight.
 The baited hook is clipped into the Impact Shield as the picture shows and when the Impact Shield hits the water it tilts to the side and the hook is automatically released.
 An extremely simple and yet clever design which many anglers swear by, especially those looking to reach big distances or those using delicate baits.
 The only real disadvantages of Impact Shields is the fact that anglers using an off the ground casting style may have issues with the baited hook falling out of the Impact Shield if the line/rig is not kept tight at all times.
 However, OTG (Off the Ground) Impact Shields are new to the market and feature a new design which prevents the hook falling out of the clip when the line is loose.
 Genuine Breakaway Impact shields can be bought from SeaAnglingShop.co.uk by clicking here.

 Gemini Splash Down Solo – While the basic metal bait clip is a very simple piece of terminal tackle the Splash Down Solo is ingeniously designed.
 It is similar to the Impact Shield in the sense that a hook is clipped into it and relies on impact with the water to release it, but, as the picture shows the hook is kept completely enclosed within the device until it hits the water, meaning that it will never fall out at any point either prior to or during the cast.
 This means that whatever casting style is used the hook will not come out of the clip until it hits the water.
 The only real disadvantage is that the largest types of heavy gauge hook will not fit within the clip.
 However, Gemini have recently announced a new design which will accommodate larger hooks.
 They are referred to as the Splash Down Solos as they are individual clips which can be used in any rig, and are separate from the Splash Down weight system which integrates the same clip into a the body of a weight.
-Buy Gemini Splash Down Solos by clicking this link.
+Buy Gemini Splash Down Solos by clicking here.